People

 Doctoral candidate

-I am a doctoral student in the Cultural Studies of Science group.
+I am a doctoral student in the Cultural Studies of Science and Technology group.
 I hold a Bachelor degree in Social and Cultural Anthropology from the University of Zurich and a Master degree in Cognitive and Evolutionary Anthropology from the University of Oxford.
 I am interested in how research practices are influenced by underlying human cognitive and cultural capacities.
-The focus of my doctoral thesis lies on values involved in the practice and evaluation of inter- and transdisciplinary research.
+The focus of my doctoral thesis lies on values involved in the practice and evaluation of inter- and transdisciplinary research and is part of the INTERSECTIONS project.
 I strive to strengthen the position of qualitative methods in the scientific landscape and contributes to the development of ethnographic approaches by combining them with cognitive paradigms.
 Details on Anne-Sophie's webpage

 Doctoral student